Barry-Yellow/barry-yellow.github.io/DMT/README.md

 # Mamba

-These are some notes for NLP.
+These are some notes for Multimodal Large Model.

 [](_sidebar.md ':include')